nih-cfde/cfde-deriva/README-registry.md

 also a foreign key to the built-in `ERMrest_Client` table.
 Each user can have at most one profile record associated with their identity.
-The latter table is automatically populated by the DERIVA system, while the former will be populated by an explicit user action requesting that a profile be created.
+The latter table is automatically populated by the DERIVA system, while the former will be populated by a user or user agent action to enable per-user profile features.
 The profile record will store any scalar settings for the user, as a single column for each named setting.

-The `saved_query` table is keyed by a client-generated `id` column.
-To avoid collisions between users of the system, the client SHOULD use a UUID scheme which includes randomness or a hashing scheme which includes the `user_id` as well as other query identity information in the hash input.
+The `saved_query` table is keyed by a composite key consisting of two
+parts:

+- `user_id`: the user saving the query, also a foreign key to the profile
+- `query_id`: a client-generated key for the query, unique among all queries saved by the user

 Each user can have zero or more saved query records associated with their identity.
 Each record will store necessary information to reconstitute a query in Chaise, to name/describe the query in a query listing UI, and other system metadata TBD.

+The Chaise user agent (client) should produce per-user `query_id` values with a strategy appropriate to the desired UX.
+For example:

+1. A random UUID (or similar) to allow every save event to produce a new query, regardless of what other queries are already saved.
+2. A hashed UUID (or similar) to detect and prevent saving a structurally identical query more than once for the user.

 Generally, the various `favorite_*` tables form binary associations to link a subset of vocabulary concepts from a given vocabulary table to a given user's profile.

+#### User Profile Content Lifecycle

+There are several possible phases to the profile content (and related UX capabilities) for a user.

+The following descriptions are based on the assumption that a Globus Group will be use to represent the community of CFDE profile users.
+To enroll, a user must join this new group (group name TBD).

+1. An anonymous (non-logged-in) user
+    - has no `user_id`
+    - no profile storage possible
+    - prompt to login and join community?
+2. A logged-in user (not yet onboarded to community...)
+    - not yet enrolled in the profile users' group
+    - has a `user_id`
+    - no profile storage possible
+    - promot to join community?
+3. A logged-in user (transitional phase...)
+    - enrolled in the profile user's group
+    - has a `user_id`
+    - `user_profile` can be created on-demand, transitioning to next phase
+4. A logged-in user (full profile functionality...)
+    - continues to belong to profile users' group
+    - has a `user_id`
+    - has a `user_profile` record
+    - has permission to read/update profile
+    - has permission to read/add/delete sub-records (saved queries, favorite terms)
+    - has permission to delete profile (transition back to phase 3)?
+5. A logged-in user (degraded function...)
+    - has been removed from the profile users' group!?
+    - has a `user_id`
+    - has a `user_profile` record
+    - no longer permitted to add sub-records to profile
+    - has permission to read/update profile
+    - has permission to read/delete sub-records (saved queries, favorite terms)
+    - has permission to deleted profile (transition back to phase 2)?

 ### Client Roles